simongalvis/allinrecruits-server/README.md

 - https://allinrecruits.vercel.app/

 ## Summary
 - The All-In Recruits API allows applicant users to make POST requests to upload application submissions.
-Admin users can retieve and delete applicant submissions with GET and DELETE requests.
+Admin users can retrieve and delete applicant submissions with GET and DELETE requests.

 ## Screenshots